gecBurton/djangorestframework-jsonschema/README.rst

 Overview
 --------

-builds models and serializers from jsonschema
+Build models and serializers from jsonschema.

 Requirements
 ------------